andre-luiz-dos-santos/mwpc/README.md

 Run `node server/web.js` or `npm start`.
 Then, in the web browser, visit the site on port 3001.

+The port can be changed by setting the environment variable `PORT`.

 To type an accented letter, touch its base character for 200 milliseconds.

 ## Configuration